 o Stay calm!
 Airports are busy and complicated places, but they are also self-contained.
 As long as you don’t leave, you will eventually find the meeting place.

 Getting to Housing on Your Own

-If you are expected to arrive at the housing or meeting place outside of the airport on your own, refer to the provided program information on how to get there.
-It is good practice to research transportation from the airport to your housing and make a plan for your arrival so that you have the directions you need and access to tickets or currency necessary if taking a taxi or public transportation.
+If you are expected to arrive at your housing or meeting place outside of the airport on your own, refer to the provided arrival instructions.
+It is a good practice to research transportation from the airport to your housing and plan for your arrival.
+That way you have the directions you need and access to tickets or currency necessary if taking a taxi or public transportation.